 How it works: system audio capture inside the Notion desktop app

-The catch: plan requirement and feature gaps
+The catch: plan tier and a few real feature gaps

 - No speaker identification — can't tell who said what